Jodicooli/GraphRAG/Theory/README.md

 ### 5.4 Using GraphRAG with Puppy Graph

-Although we did **not test PuppyGraph** in our implementation, we included it in our research as a compelling and innovative alternative worth exploring.
+Although we did **not test PuppyGraph** in our implementation, we included it in our research as a compelling and innovative alternative worth exploring (PuppyGraph, n.d.).

 **PuppyGraph** is a next-generation graph analytics engine designed to instantly transform existing relational databases into graph models—without any ETL.
-This is a radically different approach compared to traditional graph databases, with a focus on simplicity, performance, and direct integration into existing systems.
+This is a radically different approach compared to traditional graph databases, with a focus on simplicity, performance, and direct integration into existing systems (PuppyGraph, n.d.).

-With PuppyGraph, it is theoretically possible to build a GraphRAG application in just minutes, leveraging a scalable engine, native support for **Gremlin** and **Cypher**, and seamless compatibility with tools like **LangChain** and **OpenAI**.
+With PuppyGraph, it is theoretically possible to build a GraphRAG application in just minutes, leveraging a scalable engine, native support for **Gremlin** and **Cypher**, and seamless compatibility with tools like **LangChain** and **OpenAI** (PuppyGraph, n.d.).

 ### General Overview (Based on Documentation)